coreshop/CoreShop/docs/03_Development/01_Extending_Guide/04_Extending_Rule_Actions.md

 });

 ```
+Don't forget to run bin/console assets:install afterwards to deploy it.

 ## Registering the Custom Action to the Container and load the Javascript File
 We now need to create our Service Definition for our Custom Action: